samhattangady/stockhound/README.md

 we can easily just get all the available days, and prefix the stock code, and check the database, reducing excess database reads.

+Based on usage patterns of app and db, this can be modified to improve performance.

 ---

 ###### Some assumptions
-1. The bhavcopy link will not change.
+1. The bhavcopy url will not change.
 Stored as constant `BHAVCOPY_URL`
 2. The anchor tag id for the latest equity will not change.
 Stored as constant `ContentPlaceHolder1_btnhylZip`
 3. Script will be run only for current century.
 Stored as constant `CENTURY_PREFIX`. =)
+4. In the CSV, all the headers that are being used will always be present.